davisp/jiffy/README.md

 * `{bytes_per_iter, N}` where N &gt;= 0 - This controls the number of
   bytes that Jiffy will process before yielding back to the VM.
 The mechanics of this yield are completely hidden from the end user.
+* `return_maps` - Tell Jiffy to return objects using the maps data type on VMs that support it.
+This raises an error on VMs that don't support maps.

 `jiffy:encode/1,2`
 ------------------